Photo by Emma Mead

-My interest in the pursuit of clown began when I was studying theatre at American University.
-I remember discovering a Chaplin box set in some flea market in Georgetown.
-I fell in love with the silent comedians since cartoons, let’s face it!
-These highly-physical, totally endearing, rascally, riotous, and really sweet comedians shared their feelings so grandly, without the use of words, which up until that time I thought were the near ultimate example of human emotional expression.
-Music weighing in equally as heavy as.
-My interest in teaching clown is now entrenched within my psyche, and after three summers of working with Chris Bayes I know I’m on the right road.
+My interest in clown began while studying international relations and theatre at American University.
+I discovered a Charlie Chaplin box set in some flea market in Georgetown, and spent my nights doing “research” on him and Buster Keaton.
+These highly-physical, totally endearing, rascally-riotous, and really sweet comedians shared their feelings so grandly, without the use of words, which up until that time I had thought were the near ultimate example of human emotional expression.